Starting on February 13, 2023, Companies Performing Environmental Due Diligence Should Require Phase I Reports Under the ASTM 1527-21 Standard

 On November 1, 2021, the American Society for Testing and Materials (ASTM) Committee on Environmental Assessment, Risk Management and Corrective Action approved a new standard for conducting real estate due diligence Phase I Environmental Assessments (Phase I).
-The new standard, “ASTM E1527-21 – Standard Practice for Environmental Assessments, Phase I Environmental Site Assessment Process” (E1527-21 standard), will replace the current ASTM E1527-13 standard (2013 standard) for conducting Phase Is.
-The United States Environmental Protection Agency (EPA) is expected to approve the new E1527-21 standard within the next year.
+The new standard, “ASTM E1527-21 – Standard Practice for Environmental Assessments, Phase I Environmental Site Assessment Process” (E1527-21 standard), replaces the current ASTM E1527-13 standard (2013 standard) for conducting Phase Is.
+After more than a year, on December 15, 2022, the United States Environmental Protection Agency (EPA) issued a final rule approving the new E1527-21 standard.
+87 Fed.
+Reg.
+76578.

-Once approved, the E1527-21 standard will define the requirements for Phase I reports when conducting “all appropriate inquiries” necessary to satisfy the bona fide prospective purchaser defense (BFPP) to CERCLA.
+As of the effective date of the final rule, which is February 13, 2023, the E1527-21 standard will define the requirements for Phase I reports when conducting “all appropriate inquiries” necessary to satisfy the bona fide prospective purchaser defense (BFPP) to CERCLA.
 The BFPP defense shields purchasers of real estate from liability for cleanup costs related to pre-existing (prior to closing) hazardous substances.
-As such, the ASTM E1527-21 standard will soon become the industry norm in real estate transactions.
+As such, though, under the rule, Phase I reports under the 2013 standard are grandfathered until February 13, 2024, the ASTM E1527-21 standard is now the industry norm in real estate transactions.
 This article discusses the key changes in the new standard.

 Under the federal CERCLA or Superfund law, with few exceptions, owners of contaminated property are jointly and severally liable for contamination even if they did not generate or dispose of the hazardous substances.
 Recognizing the chilling effect this law had on real estate transactions, in 2002 Congress amended CERCLA to provide a “bona fide prospective purchaser” defense.
 The BFPP defense protects purchasers from liability for pre-existing contamination on their property as long as they, among other things, make “all appropriate inquiries” into the property’s previous ownership, uses, and environmental conditions.
 See Federal Amendments to Superfund Law Offer Protection – Purchasers Can Shield Themselves